Flank/flank-dashboard/metrics/web/docs/features/metrics_logger/01_metrics_logger_design.md

 - determine issues and regressions introduced in a new release;
 - predict which commit caused an issue and who is likely responsible;
 - resolve issues by including the issue number in your commit message;
-- receive email notifications when your code gets deployed.
+- receive email notifications when your code gets deployed;
+- manage code source maps to make errors and their stack traces more readable.

 The release is commonly a git SHA or a custom version number, it also must follow the listed limitations:
 - can't contain newlines or spaces;